rax-register/rax-register.github.io/_posts/2021-07-28-nim_proc_inject_pt1.md

 You should receive the above results showing 0 threats found.

+ - Attacker Machine -

-Back on our Attacker Machine, we can also take a quick look at our av_bypass.exe.
+We can also take a quick look at our av_bypass.exe.
 Move a copy of it to your Attacker Machine and execute a strings command:

     strings av_bypass.exe > strings.out